rodsmade/rodsmade/README.md

 - 📫 How to reach me:
   - My [Linkedin](https://www.linkedin.com/in/rodrigo-gregoldo)
   - Read about my trajectory at 42 School on [Medium](https://medium.com/@rodsmade) (:brazil: in Portuguese)
-  - Take a peek at what I've been learning at 42 School project over at [Notion](https://rodsmade.notion.site/rodsmade/Acelera-42cursus-400c86d2e61242338b010c23c6930134) (:brazil: in Portuguese)
+  - Peek at what I've been learning at 42 School project over at [my main reppository](https://github.com/rodsmade/Projets_42_SP/blob/main/README_en.md) or at [Notion](https://rodsmade.notion.site/rodsmade/Acelera-42cursus-400c86d2e61242338b010c23c6930134) (:brazil: in Portuguese)

 - 💬 Ask me about 42!
 I'm passionate about it :)